Eddie Macon: Professional career

-Macon was drafted in the second round (twentieth selection) of the 1952 NFL draft by the Chicago Bears and became the first African-American player on the team; he spent two years as a halfback and return specialist.
+Macon was drafted in the second round (twentieth selection) of the 1952 NFL draft by the Chicago Bears.
+He became the first African-American player on the team; he spent two years as a halfback and return specialist.
 He was the second African-American to be drafted by the Bears; the first, George Taliaferro, was drafted by them in 1949, but chose to play in the All-America Football Conference.
 With the Bears, Macon rushed for 324 yards and two touchdowns on 70 attempts while catching 14 passes for 49 yards and two touchdowns.
 On 22 kick returns, he averaged 30.5 yards per return and 5.9 yards on 24 punt returns.
 He left the Bears in 1954 to play for the Calgary Stampeders of the Canadian Football League.
 Bears coach and owner George Halas was not pleased about his departure, blackballing Macon and suing him for $100,000.
 As a result, the Bears refused to acknowledge Macon being on the team.
 After being out of football for two years, which he spent as a longshoreman, Macon joined the Hamilton Tiger-Cats in 1957 before leaving in 1959 to resume his longshoreman career, but later joined the Oakland Raiders of the American Football League in 1960.
 With the Raiders, Macon was converted to defensive back, and was tied for second in the league with nine interceptions, which earned him All-AFL honors.